 To contact the department Monday through Friday from 10:00 am to 5:00 pm, call 360-342-5200.
 For after hours non-emergency services you will need to dial 3-1-1 to be connected to our officers through the CRESA dispatch center.

-Some information within police reports may be confidential, or not for disclosure under certain laws maintained in the Revised Code of Washington.
+There is a Request for Public Records form available at the front desk or online Some information within police reports may be confidential, or not for disclosure under certain laws maintained in the Revised Code of Washington.
 Each request will be considered individually and responded to in a timely manner.
-The fee for copies of police reports is $0.25 per page.
-The current fee for copies of police accident reports is $10.
-Request for Public Records
+Please refer to the City's Fee Schedule; charges vary depending on how the record is provided.

 A Pubic Record includes any writing containing information relating to the conduct of City business.